CatCuddler/BodyTracking/README.md

 git clone --recursive git@github.com:CatCuddler/BodyTracking.git

 ### Compile
-cd BodyTracking/BodyModel<\br>
+cd BodyTracking/BodyModel <br />
 node Kore/make --vr steamvr

 #### Only for Mac User:
 Currently Metal does not work.
-Use Opengl.<\br>
+Use Opengl. <br />
 node Kore/make -g opengl

 ### Open VS or XCode
-Open VisualStudio or Xcode project in BodyModel/build<\br>
+Open VisualStudio or Xcode project in BodyModel/build <br />
 Change to "Release" mode

-If you are using Xcode, you have to set custom working directory:<\br>
+If you are using Xcode, you have to set custom working directory: <br />
 BodyTracking -> Edite Scheme... -> Run -> Options and then set custom working directory to 'Deployment'

 ### Avatar Calibration